FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 7.rst

         - Reduce the ARF value, multiple channel area or street area.
-        - The channel area can be reduced by decreasing the XLEN variable or top width, which is a function of the channel in the natural channels, the side slopes, or the bottom width in the trapezoidal cross section or the width in the rectangular cross section.
+        - The channel area can be reduced by decreasing the XLEN variable or top width, which is a function of the channel in the natural channels, the side slopes, or the bottom width in the trapezoidal cross-section or the width in the rectangular cross-section.
         - As a last resort the grid element size can be increased, but this requires the re-generation of the grid system.

 CADPTS.DAT error